constellation-daq/Constellation/docs/manual/concepts/constellation.md

 The Constellation framework knows three different types of components; Satellites, controllers and listeners.
 Each of them have a different purpose and can or cannot partake in interactions.
 The components are described in the subsequent sections.

-### Satellite

-* has finite state machine
-* listens to transition commands from controller(s)
-* broadcasts its current state via heartbeat channel
-* goes into the `safe state` if heartbeat from other satellite goes missing
-* possibility to ignore missing heartbeats from other satellites via their importance from configuration list

-### Controller

-* is stateless
-* sends commands to satellite fsms to initiate transitions (remote procedure calls)
-* can go offline without affecting constellation run
-* only a controller can reset the safe state of satellites
-* distributes the configuration & importance list

-### Listener

-* is stateless
-* passive component of the constellation, can only consume information, receive info
-* examples could be Grafana dashboard, logger display, alarm recipient?